trsong/trsong.github.io/_posts/2021-08-01-DailyQuestionsAug.md

 ### Sep 29, 2021 LC 47 \[Medium\] All Distinct Permutations
 ---
-> **Question:** Print all distinct permutations of a given string with duplicates Given a string that may contain duplicates, write a function to return all permutations of given string such that no permutation is repeated in output.
+> **Question:** Given a string that may contain duplicates, write a function to return all permutations of given string such that no permutation is repeated in output.

 **Example 1:**
 ```py